-To send flowers in memory of KENNETH R. LARSEN, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of KENNETH R. LARSEN, please visit our Heartfelt Sympathies Store.

 Ken ‘Papa’ Larsen was born January 20, 1929 in Crystal Falls, Michigan to Rudolph and Edith (Anderson) Larsen.
 He graduated from Sault Ste.
 Marie High School, Class of 1946 and attended Lake Superior State College to become a Registered Land Surveyor prior to joining the United States Army where he was stationed in the Philippines during the Korean War.